juju/juju-gui/docs/process.rst

 - For now, we will assume you would like to verify the release on the Launchpad staging server.
 As we become more confident with this process, this step may become unnecessary.
-In the checkout, run ``FINAL=1 make release``.
+In the checkout, run ``FINAL=1 make dist``.
 This will step you through signing the tarball, connecting to Launchpad, and uploading the release.

   * Note that you may need to ask the webops to turn off the two-factor